 - If I were to get a Z4 in the future, I would probably get the most miserly engine of them all, because quite frankly I always felt my Z3’s base engine was far more than adequate.

 For sure, it is not nearly as beautiful as a Z3.
-Even today, when I see a Z3, I look and think “what a great-looking car,” whereas the Z4’s aesthetics are interesting, but not beautiful.
+Even today, when I see a Z3, I look and think “what a great-looking car,” whereas the Z4’s aesthetics are interesting, but not gorgeous.
 According to BMW, the Z4’s shape is the result of “twisting planes” and is “a dance between light and shadow”.
-Now if only Chris Bangle’s styling artists could create a shape as well as BMW’s marketers can write.
+Now if only Chris Bangle’s styling artists could create a shape as well as BMW’s marketers can write!

-I drove this sedan to see if a sedan could ever do it for me.
-For some reason the 3-series I drove seemed more powerful than the Z4 even though they had exactly the same engine; maybe I got that sensation from being able to hear the engine rev better in the sedan (I drove the Z4 with the top down of course).
+It had the same engine as the Z4, but for some reason the 3-series I drove seemed more powerful than the Z4.
+Maybe I got that sensation from being able to hear the engine rev better in the sedan (I drove the Z4 with the top down, of course).
 Otherwise, even with the sunroof fully open and handling that was as good as just about any sports car, the quick and short answer was: no. At least not as a replacement for a sports car—I will always have to have at least one two-seat convertible in my stable.

-While it was fun to be able to test-drive BMW’s latest offerings and truly appreciate them inviting me to try them out (and esp. applaud them for contributing to breast cancer research funds), I came away thinking if I ever had to choose between a Z3 and a Z4, I would choose the Z3 in a heartbeat.
+While it was fun to be able to test-drive BMW’s latest offerings and truly appreciate them inviting me to try them out (and especially applaud them for contributing to breast cancer research funds), I came away thinking if I ever had to choose between a Z3 and a Z4, I would choose the Z3 in a heartbeat.
 Z3s are also a lot more affordable since there is a large used market for them now.

 That said, I don’t have to choose between a Z3 and a Z4, as a couple of years ago I already replaced my Z3 with another convertible I love—my ’91 Alfa Romeo Spider.
 While the Spider cannot match either of those in terms of raw handling or speed, the Spider has about twice as much cargo room as either of them and gets as much as 35 miles per gallon, all while providing a very satisfying motoring experience.
-It doesn’t depreciate, and eludes a certain Italian charm that neither of the Bavarians have (in contrast, the Bimmers scream “yuppie.”)
+It doesn’t depreciate, and eludes a certain Italian charm that neither of the Bavarians have (in contrast, the Bimmers scream yuppie).
 Furthermore, I greatly prefer my Spider’s styling over the Z4.
 Like the Z3, the Spider’s styling is simply classic and timeless, rich with heritage and low on gimmick.